 - 61% of online users in the US have bought something after reading a blog

-Read on to explore the essential blogging stats that every blogger should be aware of.
+Read on to explore the essential blogging statistics that every blogger should be aware of.

 A sneak peek at the world of blogging

+These are the main reasons why the number of bloggers has increased exponentially over the past few years.
 According to the Statista Research Department, the number of bloggers in the US in 2014 was 27.4.
 The projection from 2016 showed that in 2020, there will be 31.7 million bloggers, which is a 14% increase.
+The expectations are high that this trend will continue and that we’ll see a million more bloggers soon.

-2. Most people start blogs because they want to be self-employed (24.2%)
+5. 24.2% of people start blogs because they want to be self-employed

 The greatest motivation for starting a blog is self-employment (24.2%), while 17% wanted to express themselves in a creative way, and 16% wanted to build an audience of their own.